juandavidvargas19/juandavidvargas19.github.io/content/authors/admin/_index.md

 ## About Me

-David Mazuera is a proactive electronic engineer and computer scientist, with a strong foundation in math, AI, and fintech.
+David Vargas Mazuera is an electronic engineer and computer scientist, with a strong foundation in math, AI, and fintech.
 He has multifaceted experience: working as a researcher designing AI architectures for prosocial settings, managing business systems in the leading credit bureau in Colombia, and working in independent fintech projects.
 He enjoys working in multi-skilled teams that allow him to learn from his peers and stimulate his ideas.